bronsonp/matlab-job-manager/README.md

 tagging" section for instructions.
 3. The solver must accept a string input `display_config.run_name` which gives a descriptive label to each job.
 Typically, this would be printed at the beginning of any status messages displayed during calculations.
 Run names are passed to the job manager with a cell array in `run_opts.run_names`.
 4. The solver must accept a logical input `display_config.animate` which is intended to specify whether to draw an animation of progress during the calculation.
 This defaults of `false` when running in the job manager.
 You can ignore this field if it is not relevant.
+5. The solver should check for the presence of a global variable `statusline_hook_fn`.
+If this variable exists, the solver should periodically call this function with a short string indicating current progress towards solving the task.
+The job server displays a table of currently executing jobs, and this status appears next to the job.
+Additionally, the server can detect crashed clients if a specified time has passed since the last status update.
+Lost jobs can be resubmitted to a new client.

 An example solver that implements this API is included in the `+example` folder.